trailofbits/algo/README.md

  Linux (rpm-based): See the [Pre-Install Documentation for RedHat/CentOS 6.x](docs/pre-install_redhat_centos_6.x.md)

-3. Open `config.cfg` in your favorite text editor.
+4. Open `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
-4. Start the deploy and follow the instructions by running: `./algo`.
+5. Start the deploy.
+Return to your terminal, run `./algo`, and follow the instructions.
 There are several optional features available.
 None are required for a fully functional VPN server.
-These features are described in greater detail in [ROLES.md](docs/ROLES.md).
+These optional features are described in greater detail in [ROLES.md](docs/ROLES.md).

 That's it!
 You now have an Algo VPN server on the internet.